Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 17. Explore Veli Varos

 Veli Varos used to be the peasant quarter just west of Diocletian’s Palace and climbs up towards Marjan Hill.
 Veli Varos is a quiant neighborhood with beautiful architecture, cosy restaurants, boutique hotels and that village feel that instantly makes you feel at home.
-Although you’re technically in the centre of Split town you’ll feel like life is a lot more relaxed in this quarter.
+Although you’re technically in the center of Split town you’ll feel like life is a lot more relaxed in this quarter.
 Hop into a local ‘betola’ for a refreshing spritz then keep making your way up toward Marjan Hill.

 Location: Veli Varos